bmcnultyeng/branch/bmc-training_notes.md

     - Staging (aka Index) -- files ADDed as a collection of related work
     - History -- COMMIT takes a snapshot of everything in the staging area When we are actively making changes to files, this is happening in the working tree

+revision #2 ...
+    made online in GitHub's editor, per comments from a reviewer